 Have you ever forgotten something before?
 Maybe you misplaced your house keys or forgot someone’s name.
 Some of us have struggled with recalling information at some points.
-Of course, the more we age, the more we become forgetful.
+Of course, the more we age, the more we become forgetful and are in need of memory improvement.

 Also, the biggest reason we forget is that we are not paying attention.
 Due to the emergence of a digital world, we rely more on external equipment such as a smartphone.
 It makes us easily distracted and we forget things more.